johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

     After a 20 year wait though, all I can think is: what a waste of an opening!

-    The track grabs you with a dramatic 15 seconds intro and then *meh*.
+    The track grabs you with a dramatic 15 second intro and then… *meh*.

 - country: "Australia"
   emoji: "🇦🇺"